pelias/documentation/add-search-to-a-map.md

 ## Filter the results by type of place

-In Mapzen Search, types of places are referred to as `layers`, and you can use these to filter your results.
-For example, if your app has an input form where your users should only be able to enter a city, you can use Mapzen Search to limit the results to show only matching city names.
+In Pelias, types of places are referred to as `layers`, and you can use these to filter your results.
+For example, if your app has an input form where your users should only be able to enter a city, you can use Pelias to limit the results to show only matching city names.
 This is common in travel apps, such as searching for a hotel or flight, where you enter a destination city.

 In this section, you will filter the results to search only addresses and venues, which include point of interest, landmarks, and businesses.

-You can review the [Mapzen Search documentation](https://mapzen.com/documentation/search/search/#filter-by-data-type) to learn the types of `layers` you can use in a search.
+You can review the [Pelias documentation](https://mapzen.com/documentation/search/search/#filter-by-data-type) to learn the types of `layers` you can use in a search.

 1. Within the `geocoderOptions` block, add add a `,` at the end of the `'boundary.country: 'USA'` line and then a parameter for `layers: 'address,venue'` on the next line.